thoughtworks/GilgaMesh/README.md

 You can customize this basic mesh by adding new message types or new mesh-forming algorithms that work best for your use case.
 In terms of hardware, you can also develop your own PCBs to interact with the nRF51.
 For example, we connected our chip to 6 RGB LEDs, a buzzer, and an NFC reader because this is what our use case required.

 ### Firmware/Chip Information
-Our mesh implementation is based on Nordic's SDK12 for the NRF51/52 chip, version 2.0.1 of the S130 softdevice, and does not require a bootloader.
+Our mesh implementation is based on Nordic's SDK12 for the NRF51/52 chip, version 2.0.1 of the S130 softdevice, and does not require a separate bootloader image.
 This was tested on the nRF51822 chip, which is the largest in its chip family.
 You might need to do some fine tuning make it work on chips with smaller RAM and processing power, like the nRF51422, for example.
 <br>
 <img height=300 src="https://github.com/IOTWorks/MeshyMesh/blob/opensource/nordic_chip.jpg" />
 </br>